Pothulapati/website/content/blog/copilot.md

 tags= ["dev", "ai", "github", "copilot", "cursor", "codeium"]
 +++

 First, I have a lot of respect for GitHub Copilot.
 I mean, it started the whole wave of AI coding revolution with its auto-completion and code suggestions.
 I don't think I've recommended any tool as much as Copilot.
-In the initial years, if you met me, you probably got a Copilot recommendation from me about how awesome it was.
+In the initial years, if you met me, you probably got a Copilot recommendation about how awesome it was.

-But, except for Copilot, GitHub did not seem to get anything else right.
-I think their mistakes can be boiled down to these:
+But, except for Auto Complete, GitHub seem to have fumbled everything else.
+I think their missteps can be boiled down to these:

-## 1. AI (Chat) Slop
+## 1. Chat Slop

 Chatting with codebases has to be the most overhyped/underutilized thing ever.
 I'm sure it helps in some cases, but is it as useful as it's made out to be everywhere?
 It's also now a solved problem.
-But most of Copilot's work in the last year has been around putting Copilot Chat everywhere i.e., website, pull requests, codebases, etc. I mean, now you have a chat box on every page in GitHub and it's barely used.
+But most of GitHub's work in the last year has been around putting Copilot Chat everywhere i.e., website, pull requests, codebases, etc. I mean, now you have a chat box on every page in GitHub and it's barely used.
 The whole promise of AI is to *do* things, not just *chat* about them.
 Having one place where you can chat is good, but everywhere?
 We already have ChatGPT, Claude, etc., for that.

 It's AI slop at this point, and GitHub should backtrack on this.
 It's a shitty user experience overall.